 I’m very happy that, aside from some idiot logo-counting “measurement” agencies, our industry appears to have moved a long, long way past considering exposure and awareness as an important factor in sponsorship results.
 Yay!

 The downside?
 We now have a few new swear words of sponsorship.
-This particular raft of words are related and used by primarily by sponsorship seekers in their sales process, showcasing their distinct lack of sophistication to the chagrin of sponsors everywhere.
+This particular raft of words are related and used by primarily by rightsholders in their sales process, showcasing a distinct lack of sophistication to the chagrin of sponsors everywhere.

 Please, I’m begging… stop with the prospectuses!